ViaHero · Updated March 29, 2019

 Whether you’ve already tried matcha or not, you must try the matcha in Japan.
 In Japan, this green tea flavor is added to all your favorite snacks—like Oreos, Kit Kats, and Starbucks coffee—making them even more delicious.
 Plus, these make great snacks to bring home from Japan.
 Just be sure to get a lot; we’re not sure if this is a treat you’ll want to share!

 Ready head to Japan?
 We thought so!
-Our local trip planners are here and ready to create your perfect trip!
+Talk to our local Japanese trip planners for help building your perfect trip full of insider tips and hidden gems!
 Or, if you still have questions, feel free to message us.
 And before your trip, make sure to check out:

 - Connect With a Local to Plan Your Trip